Betondorp ('concrete vilage') is a garden suburb in the east of Amsterdam.

 Architecture / Urban planning

-Betondorp ('Concrete Village') or officially 'Tuindorp Watergraafsmeer' was a garden suburb built in Watergraafsmeer in the East of Amsterdam between 1923 and 1925.
-Betondorp is one of the first experiments of public housing in concrete.
+Betondorp ('Concrete Village') or officially 'Tuindorp Watergraafsmeer' ('Garden Village Tuindorp') is a garden suburb built between 1923 and 1925 in Watergraafsmeer, in the east of Amsterdam.
+Betondorp is one of the first experiments of public housing built in concrete.

 Because of the First World War, the commonly used building material, bricks, had become more expensive.
 Moreover, there was a shortage of skilled laborers.
 Concrete was therefore chosen as a substitute building material for a part of Betondorp.

-The town planning of Betondorp was executed by Jan Gratama and Gerrit Versteeg.
-Nine architects were selected to built the 900 houses, that all used different types of concrete and different construction techniques.
+The town planning was executed by Jan Gratama and Gerrit Versteeg.
+Nine architects were selected to built the 900 houses, some of whom used different types of concrete and different construction techniques.
 They were J.B. van Lochem, D. Greiner, W. Greve, D. Roosenburg, H.F.
 Mertens, J.H.
 Mulder, H.W.
 Valk, J. Hulschbosch, and J. Gratama himself.

 Betondorp was buit with a variety of shops, several schools, a bathhouse, a public library and a community building ('verenigingsgebouw'), mostely concentrated around Brink.
 Cafes and churches were deliberately not a part of the plan initially.